 “The Autobiography of Malcolm X is a monumental work,” said Kevin Young, director of the Schomburg, after the auction.
 “To actually see how that book took shape through Malcolm X’s handwritten corrections and notes is very powerful… The omitted chapter…places the work in a new context...
 The possibilities for new revelations are nearly endless.”

-Zaheer Ali, oral historian at the Brooklyn Historical Society, who served as project manager of the Malcom X Project at Columbia University and lead researcher for Manning Marable’s Pulitzer Prize-winning book Malcolm X: A Life of Reinvention, is one of the scholars who had eagerly awaited the newfound material.
+Historian and educator Zaheer Ali, who served as project manager of the Malcolm X Project at Columbia University and lead researcher for Manning Marable’s Pulitzer Prize-winning book Malcolm X: A Life of Reinvention, is one of the scholars who had eagerly awaited the newfound material.
 HISTORY talked with Ali about the two authors' battle over the book's structure, the fierceness of its rediscovered chapter—and how it changes what we know about Malcolm X.

 HISTORY: Many consider The Autobiography of Malcolm X to be one of the essential texts of the 20th century.
 Why, in your view, is that the case?